Mastering¶

 name = module.gnbsim.app_name

-endpoint = module.gnbsim.fiveg_n2_endpoint
+endpoint = module.gnbsim.requires.fiveg_n2

 }